bfrieda/bfrieda.github.io/README.md

-# Hosting a Resume on GitHub Pages
+# title: Hosting a Resume on GitHub Pages

 ## Purpose